sadiyaasultana/sadiyaasultana/README.md

 #  Hey there!

-Aspiring Full-Stack Web Developer skilled in HTML, CSS, JavaScript, React, Node.js, and SQL.
+I'm an Aspiring Full-Stack Web Developer skilled in HTML, CSS, JavaScript, React, Node.js, and SQL.
 Strong problem-solving foundation with hands-on experience in building responsive, scalable, and user-friendly applications.
 Currently pursuing a B.Tech in Information Science & Engineering (CGPA: 8.76) and continuously improving through real projects, internships, and certifications.
 Passionate about creating clean UI, efficient backend logic, and impactful digital solutions.